 - PERFORMANCES IN SPANISH -

 English Surtitles only on Friday, Nov 1 & Sat.
 Nov 2

 About the play

+A year before its twenty-fifth anniversary, Gente de Teatro & “Madenusa” return this Fall!
+While serving as a mirror of Fernández Tiscornia’s “Made in Lanús” (“Made in Argentina”) presented to the public in 2011, Claudia Soroka’s play also underscores one of the multiple facets of the immigrant community.
+In an attempt to restart a life that had been interrupted, this time Mabel and Osvaldo, long-time residents of the USA, have invited “la Yoli” and “el Negro”* to come from Argentina for a visit.
+What happens when the world one left behind is suddenly back?
 With dexterity and a sensitivity honed by life itself, Soroka has created an amusing piece, fresh and engaging, highlighting the experience of the immigrant and delving into the intricacies of adjusting to a different culture.
 The play evokes time and time again the dilemma of those who left as well as the impact of their decision on the ones who stayed behind.

 An invitation to reflect and rejoice while remembering past choices and celebrating the freedom to make them.

-* Commonly used Argentine term of endearment
+* Commonly used Argentine term of endearment.

 Playwright: Claudia Soroka